kelwilson/Kelwilson-Dynamic-Web/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Microverse
 - Inspiration
 - etc

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This Project Is Not licensed. -->